 I sent this newsletter to my clients in September 2015.
-I wrote this newsletter for my clients who do long-term position investing (those who are investing on stocks that are in the Investors Picks table).
+I wrote this newsletter for my clients who do long-term position investing (those who are investing in stocks that are in the Investment Guide table).
 PSEi closed at 6890.94 last September 30, 2015.
 As of the time of writing this article, PSEi is at 7849.83.

 The events I mentioned to my clients in this newsletter may not be happening today anymore.
 But I want you to focus on my message for long-term position investors like you (if you’re one).
 I think this sharing is so timely, especially that PSEi has dropped by nearly 300 points from its all-time high of 8100/sh.

 Long-term stock investing is boring!
 Boring!
 Boring!
 Boring!

 That’s what people say when they do it in the wrong way.

 How can it be boring when you know you have to log out from your online stock portfolio because you have a job or a business to attend to?
 People who say that long-term investing is boring are those who claim to be long-term investors but they set unrealistic expectations.
 Some expect that long-term investing means “12 months”.
 Some expect that long-term investing is buying on the first month and seeing a guaranteed earning on the second month.
 Some expect that long-term investing is all about seeing green numbers in their portfolio.

 Seeing immediate earnings through long-term investing does not always happen.
 It takes time.
 False expectations lead to frustrations.
 Sometimes, the frustrated ones jump into trading even if they lack the skills and discipline of a seasoned trader.
 Eventually, they lose a bigger amount of money.
 Then, they quit and say, “This stock market is like gambling.
 I don’t recommend this.”
 This scenario goes on and on for decades.

 The good news is we (Stock Signals Philippines clients) don’t have to continue that cycle.